SSH Key Configuration

 passphrase

-Defines the key file password, which is encrypted with RunAsUserEncryptionHelper.
+Defines the key file password, which is encrypted in Control-M for secure storage and transmission.

 format

-(Optional) Determines which format to generate the SSH key in, as follows:
+(Optional) Determines the format that the SSH key is generated in, as follows:

 • OpenSSH